For Your Entertainment (album)

 For Your Entertainment is the debut studio album by American singer Adam Lambert, released on November 23, 2009, by RCA Records.
 He started recording the album in May 2009, shortly after the end of the eighth season of American Idol, where he finished in second place.
 During the recording sessions, Lambert enlisted various pop and rock producers, such as Rob Cavallo, Dr. Luke, Max Martin, Kristian Lundin, Shellback, Greg Wells, Linda Perry, Jeff Bhasker, Ryan Tedder and Howard Benson.

 A pop record, For Your Entertainment consists of six songs co-written by Lambert, while also having contributions from fellow artists Pink, Lady Gaga, Orianthi and Justin Hawkins.
 Following its release, album received primary positive reviews from music critics, with The Washington Post calling it "an instant classic".
 Commercially, For Your Entertainment peaked inside the top ten in seven countries, including Australia, Canada and the United States, where it reached third spot on the Billboard 200 chart and eventually was certified Gold by Recording Industry Association of America.

 Three singles have been released from the album worldwide: "For Your Entertainment", "Whataya Want from Me" and "If I Had You", with the second reaching the top ten positions in sixteen countries.
-Four more singles were released from the record in selected countries, with each having a moderate success.
+Three more singles were released from the record in selected countries, with each having a moderate success.
 The album was supported by Lambert's first concert tour, the 2010 Glam Nation Tour.

+Background

+Lambert began his professional career at age 19, performing on a cruise ship for ten months with Anita Mann Productions.
+He later appeared in light opera productions in Orange County, California, and by age 21 had signed with a manager and joined a European tour of Hair.
+Lambert subsequently joined the first national touring production of Wicked in 2005 as an understudy for Fiyero and ensemble member, and later appeared in the Los Angeles production in 2007, finishing his run in 2008.
+During this period, he also fronted the underground rock band The Citizen Vein and worked as a demo singer and session musician, with some of his recordings later being released without authorization.

+In 2009, Lambert auditioned for the eighth season of American Idol.
+Praised for his theatricality and vocal range, he quickly became a fan favorite, and despite some controversy and conservative backlash, Lambert remained popular, receiving positive media coverage and support from LGBTQ+ outlets, while being widely seen as a frontrunner to win the season.
+He advanced to the top three and ultimately finished as the runner-up.
+His runner-up single, "No Boundaries," was released alongside winner Kris Allen's version.
+After the finale, Season 8 Favorite Performances, his 12-song set, reached number 33 on the US Billboard 200 chart and sold a total of 35,000 copies.